-- Please put all food waste in your GREEN WHEELED BIN unless you are home composting it.
+- Please put all food waste in your GREEN BIN unless you are home composting it.

 - To keep your bin clean, wrap the food waste in newspaper.

-- Please don’t put your food waste in black sacks where it doesn't get recycled and can attract animals, or pink sacks where it contaminates your dry recyclables.
+- Please don’t put your food waste in black sacks where it doesn't get recycled and can attract animals, or recycling sacks where it contaminates your dry recyclables.